2017 National League Division Series: Game 2

 Game 2 featured a match-up of two left handed starters: Rich Hill, who struggled against Arizona in 2017, against Robbie Ray, who came into Game 2's start 3–0 in five starts with 53 strikeouts against Los Angeles this season.
 Paul Goldschmidt started the scoring by hitting a two-run home run after a walk in the first inning, but those were the only runs Hill allowed in four innings of work.
 Ray, who pitched in relief just two days earlier in the wild card game, struggled with command throughout.
 He struck out six, but walked four, threw three wild pitches, and allowed four runs in 41/3 innings.
 The Dodgers got on the board in the second on two walks, a wild pitch and Yasiel Puig's RBI groundout.
 In the fourth, three singles loaded the bases with one out for the Dodgers before another wild pitch by Ray tied the game.
 One out later, Chris Taylor's RBI single put the Dodgers up 3–2.
-Next inning, Logan Forsythe's RBI single off of Jimmie Sherfy made it 4–2 Dodgers.
+Next inning, Logan Forsythe's RBI single off Jimmie Sherfy made it 4–2 Dodgers.
 After a stolen base, Austin Barnes's two-run double made it 6–2 Dodgers.
 Jorge De La Rosa relieved Sherfy and allowed an RBI single to Puig.
-In the seventh, Tony Watson allowed back-to-back leadoff singles before Brandon Drury's three-run home run off of Brandon Morrow cut the Dodgers' lead to 7–5.
-The Dodgers got a run in the bottom of the inning on Ketel Marte's fielding error on Chris Taylor's groundball off of Archie Bradley.
+In the seventh, Tony Watson allowed back-to-back leadoff singles before Brandon Drury's three-run home run off Brandon Morrow cut the Dodgers' lead to 7–5.
+The Dodgers got a run in the bottom of the inning on Ketel Marte's fielding error on Chris Taylor's groundball off Archie Bradley.
 Puig and Forsythe each had three hits, while Puig and Barnes batted in two runs each.
 Kenta Maeda picked up the win in relief with Kenley Jansen earning his first save of the series.